square/kotlinpoet/docs/interop-kotlinx-metadata.md

 ### Known limitations

-- Only `KotlinClassMetadata.Class` supported for now.
-No support for `FileFacade`, `SyntheticClass`, `MultiFileClassFacade`, or `MultiFileClassPart`
+- Only `KotlinClassMetadata.Class` and `KotlinClassMetadata.FileFacade` are supported for now.
+No support for `SyntheticClass`, `MultiFileClassFacade`, or `MultiFileClassPart`
-- `@file:` annotations are not supported yet.
 - `@JvmOverloads` annotations are only supported with `ElementsClassInspector` and not reflection.
-- Non-const literal values are only supported with `ReflectiveClassInspector` and not reflection.
+- Non-const literal values are only supported with `ElementsClassInspector` and not reflection.
 - ClassInspector data sourced from `synthetic` constructs are only supported with `ReflectiveClassInspector` and not elements.
 This is because the javax Elements API does not model synthetic constructs.
 This can yield some missing information, like static companion object properties